sp00m/bow/README.md

 #### Resolution

-The *resolution* will first try to match the audiences predicates keys with the users criteria keys, then the audiences predicates values with the users criteria values.
+The *resolution* will first try to match the audiences predicates keys with the listeners criteria keys, then the audiences predicates values with the listeners criteria values.

 For example, given the following listener criteria: